Hey there! I’m Adria, a Certified, Trauma-Informed Life Coach, and Physical Therapist.

 I finished the race and looked down at my scrawny legs and thought to myself, “how the heck can I treat my body so poorly, yet it continues to perform so well for me?“

 You see, at that moment, I thought I had “healed“, simply because something clicked in my brain and I decided that it was “okay” to eat again.
 But all I had was a realization and a little bit more awareness.

-But I had not actually healed the part of me that felt unsafe, unloved, and that was so badly craving control.
+But I had not actually healed the part of me that felt unsafe, unloved, and that was so badly craving control and lacking trust.